-- Operationalize strategies listed within the Statewide Plan to Reduce Mental Health Disparities, which pertain to mental health disparities and recommendations to achieve health and mental health equity for all communities. - Support community defined evidence practices (CDEPs) at the local level to offer prevention and early intervention mental health services to underserved and underrepresented diverse populations. - Aid in the COVID-19 emergency response effort to outreach and engage community members most impacted by the pandemic by offering tele counseling and virtual support group services, information on testing and vaccination sites, food distribution, and other resources to remain safe. - Serve as key subject matter experts and cultural brokers to CDPH on informing guidelines and processes related to COVID-19 messaging to underserved communities. - Strategize on CRDP messaging and communications via social media, SharePoint, web redesign and other platforms to keep stakeholders informed on program progress and achievements. - Coordinate meetings and planning sessions to convene CRDP vendors for mandatory CDPH meetings/conferences and knowledge exchanges. - Administered a statewide mental health survey to approximately 4,300 Californians. - Provide media training and consulting, storytelling technical assistance to CRDP grantees, and community engagement across all priority populations. - Produce annual issues and policies reports, education briefings, an inventory of county cultural competence advisory committees in California, and mental health collateral material. - Provide intern and emerging leader stipends to help grow the public health and mental health workforce.
+- Operationalize strategies listed within the Statewide Plan to Reduce Mental Health Disparities, which pertain to mental health disparities and recommendations to achieve health and mental health equity for all communities. - Support community defined evidence practices (CDEPs) at the local level to offer prevention and early intervention mental health services to underserved and underrepresented diverse populations. - Aid in the COVID-19 emergency response effort to outreach and engage community members most impacted by the pandemic by offering tele counseling and virtual support group services, information on testing and vaccination sites, food distribution, and other resources to remain safe. - Serve as key subject matter experts and cultural brokers to CDPH on informing guidelines and processes related to COVID-19 messaging to underserved communities. - Strategize on CRDP messaging and communications via social media, SharePoint, web redesign and other platforms to keep stakeholders informed on program progress and achievements. - Coordinate meetings and planning sessions to convene CRDP vendors for mandatory CDPH meetings/conferences and knowledge exchanges. - Conduct a statewide California Communities Mental Health Services Survey to be administered in 2020-2021 to approximately 4,300 Californians. - Provide media training and consulting, storytelling technical assistance to CRDP grantees, and community engagement across all priority populations. - Produce annual issues and policies reports, education briefings, an inventory of county cultural competence advisory committees in California, and mental health collateral material. - Supervise intern and emerging leaders to help grow the public health and mental health workforce.